 Bruising For Besos

 Violence has many permutations.
 Years later, as a young queer womyn I too experienced violence in a same-sex relationship.
 I remember feeling absolute shame and silence around the verbal, emotional and physical assaults.
-The shame derived primarily from "knowing better," because, unlike my mother, I had an education.
-Yet, I found myself in a cycle too difficult to escape.
-Add the element of it being a queer relationship, I felt myself completeley alone in the experience.
+The shame derived primarily from "knowing better," because, unlike my mother, I had an education... and I was a jota, right?
+This didn't happen amongst queers, right?
+I found myself in a cycle too difficult to escape.
+I felt myself completeley alone in the experience.
 It was not until much later, long after I had left the relationship that I realized how intimate partner violence (IPV) cuts across sexuality, class, gender, race/ethnicity, religion and nationality.
-It is a pressing human rights issue that still primarily affects womyn and children, although there are men who also suffer it in silence.
-It is the poison this film (and the films to follow) hopes to excise through Yoli's story.
+It is a pressing human rights issue that still primarily affects womyn and children, although there are plenty of men who also suffer in silence.
+It is one of the poisons we hope to excise with this film.

 The film should be viewed in a communal context as it is meant to spark awareness and dialogue.
 Because when we "make familia from scratch," we must also examine the ingredients we bring to our recipes, especially if they've gone sour.
-Otherwise, we bring elements into all of our relations which will surely poison them.
+Otherwise, we will surely poison all of our relationships, whether we mean to or not.

 I/we follow the paths of those artists working in a similar vein--this is merely another offering.
 For the survivors, for the ones we've lost to silence and shame, and for the ones we hope to spare from the legacy of such cycles of abuse... you are not alone.
 We survive.
 We exist.
 We thrive... together.
 Tlazocamatli.